March 2025·8 min read·

 CONNECTING

-Keep code-server local, let Nginx face the world.
+Keep code-server private, let Nginx be the edge.

-From anywhere with a browser I can hit my code-server over HTTPS.
-The config is intentionally minimal — bound to localhost, Nginx handles everything public-facing.
+From anywhere with a browser I can reach code-server over HTTPS.
+The config stays intentionally minimal — bound to localhost, with Nginx handling anything public-facing.

 ~/.config/code-server/config.yaml